The medicines you take to treat advanced prostate cancer are strong. They can cause side effects, but there are lots of ways to manage them.

 Ask your doctor if you need any supplements.

-The cancer or some treatments for it, like radiation, hormone therapy, chemo, or vaccines, can make you feel wiped out.
+The cancer and some treatments for it, like radiation, hormone therapy, chemo, and vaccines, can make you feel wiped out.
 You can get some energy back if you:

 - Exercise every day.